Active Faculty Grants

 Katharine JensenAssistant Professor of Physics, has received a $55,000 Petroleum Research Fund Undergraduate New Investigator research grant to support a two-year experimental program exploring the fundamental physics behind two related, everyday fluid phenomena: how liquid leaks from a small hole in a pipe, and whether fluid will pour cleanly or messily from a container.
 While ubiquitous in everyday life, the science behind these phenomena remains poorly understood and involves complex interactions between geometry, surface tension, viscosity, and other properties of the fluid and solid materials involved.

 The goal of Professor Jensen’s project is to develop a predictive understanding of such “leaking flows” and how transitions occur between different types of flow, including spouting, dribbling, and spontaneously starting and stopping.
-This grant will support multiple undergraduate research students for full- and part-time research through fall 2023.
+This grant will support multiple undergraduate research students for full- and part-time research through summer 2024.
 (October 2020)

 American Council of Learned Societies